2018–2019 Iranian general strikes and protests: Other regions

+On 18 December, a lone protester on the island of Kish, stood in front of the main square of the city and graffitied anti-regime and pro-worker slogans, which included: "Imprisoned workers must be freed", and "long live the Shah".

+On 26 February 2019, railway workers in Tabriz and Shahroud went on strike.

 On 5 March, workers of Chamshir Dam in Gachsaran went on strike and gathered outside the governorate to protest 14 months of unpaid wages.
 On the same day, workers of the Ministry of Agriculture gathered in front of the parliament building in Tehran and protested their low wages.
 Railway strikes also continued in Tabriz and Lorestan province.

-On 6 March, Foolad retirees took to the streets in Isfahan due to low pensions.
-The protestors chanted "Our revolution was a mistake" and "Rouhani the liar, resign".
-Teachers again took the streets on 7 March in multiple cities across Iran.
-Protests were reported in Kermanshah, Urmia, Ardabil, Mashhad, and Isfahan.

-May
+May Day 2019 protests

-On 1 May (May day), workers, students, and teachers gathered in front of the parliament building in Tehran to protest poor economic conditions, and lack of individual rights.
+On 1 May (May Day), workers, students, and teachers gathered in front of the parliament building in Tehran to protest poor economic conditions, and lack of individual rights.
 Protesters chanted "Workers, teachers, students, unite" and "High costs and inflation are hurting people's lives".
 The security forces clamped down on the protests and 40 demonstrators were arrested.